Peter Aduja: Political career

 In 1954, Aduja was elected to the Territorial House of Representatives, becoming the first Filipino to be elected to public office in Hawaii and the United States.
 He represented one of three seats of the island of Hawaii.
 In 1956, he spoke on behalf of the Republican Party at the ILWU territorial convention in Hilo.
 After a single term in office, he went on to work for the Department of Attorney General.
 In 1959, he ran for State Senate from Oahu, a year when fellow Republican William F. Quinn was elected as the state's first governor, and lost.
 From 1960 to 1962, he was a district court judge, resigning from the bench in June 1962.
 After two years out of the public sector, in 1966, he was elected again to public office, this time as a member of the Hawaii House of Representatives.
 His district included Kailua, the North Shore, and Kahuku.
 While a member of the Hawaii House of Representatives, he was a delegate at the Hawaii State Constitution's 1968 constitutional convention.
 Aduja departed the Hawaii House of Representatives in 1974, and returned to the public sector in his final position as a member of the City of Honolulu's Kaneohe Neighborhood Board, which he was on from 1986 until 1994.

 Later years

 In 1991, Professor Dan Boylan wrote that Aduja was one of three important Filipino politicians in Hawaii during the beginning era of Filipino politics in Hawaii.
-Along with Alfred Laureta and Ben Menor, and a few others minor individuals, they were the few Filipinos in elected office or in significant public office in Hawaii in the mid-20th century.
+Along with Alfred Laureta and Ben Menor, and a few other minor individuals, they were the few Filipinos in elected office or in significant public office in Hawaii in the mid-20th century.
 On 19 February 2007, he died while on vacation in Las Vegas.
 Governor Linda Lingle declared 29 March 2007 to be Peter A. Aduja Day.
 Aduja was survived by two children (one of whom is former Hawaii state senator Melodie Aduja) and two grandchildren.